micartey/yawen/README.md

 ### Load by asset name

-You can specefy the asset name to selcect a specific asset.
+You can specify the asset name to selcect a specific asset.

 ```java
 repository.load("my-release.jar").ifPresent(classLoader -> {